 Prospective International Students

-View or Download Our Information Booklets
+View or Download Our Information Booklet

 Obtaining your student visa may be even more challenging than gaining admission to Methodist University.
 It is important that you first understand what it takes to get your visa and then properly prepare yourself for your interview with the U.S. Consulate visa officer in your country.